 Center of Mass Coefficients Point Path equations corresponding to the center of mass of each link were derived and solved to obtain each respective center of mass coefficient.
 The vector loops were iterated and solved for a variable input using MATLAB.
 Each color represents an individual vector loop.

-Hydraulic Force Using a simplified version of the Power Equation, the output force of the hydraulic actuator was determined for a variable input.
+Conclusions Using a simplified version of the Power Equation, the output force of the hydraulic actuator was determined for a variable input.
 A graph of the output force for a variable actuator length may be found in the next step.

 Calculations The mechanical advantage of the mechanism is defined as the sum of the weight of each link in the system, divided by the force of the hydraulic actuator.
 If the force of the hydraulics is low then the mechanical advantage must be high, indicating that the system relies less on the input and uses less energy.